Thinka88/Perception_and_Identification_Experiment/analyses/README.md

-This folder contains all analysis scripts from the pilot and main study
+This folder contains all analysis scripts from the pilot and main study.